 You can choose a free theme of 21 provided, or a paid one, to make your store look even more unique.
 Beware of a little catch - paid themes are easier to customize than free ones.
 That’s Shopify’s way to incline you towards spending money, I guess.
 But we can’t blame them for that, it’s just business.

 If you, miraculously, can’t find an appropriate theme among Shopify’s ones - upload your own, that’s allowed.

 As for the Bigcommerce vs Shopify comparison - carts used to be back-to-back competitors, until Bigcommerce raised its prices.
 Now, the cart appears to be aiming at the richer, enterprise clients than at e-Commerce beginners.

 Ease of use

 The platform is great - polished and intuitive.
 When you log in to the admin panel, it shows you what there’s to do to get your store running: Add Products, Set Up Shipping, etc. Similarly to Shopify, it provides modules for customization, accepting credit cards, etc. This is helpful and interesting, especially for someone inexperienced.

 CustomizationThe procedure of adding products is clean and API access can be obtained easily.
 It doesn’t matter what technical level you’re on, Bigcommerce usability will impress you.

 It is a bit more difficult to master BigCommerce than Shopify.
 But it is just as (or even more in some instances) advanced.
-The cart provides lots of great tools out of the box, whereas Shopify requires installation of additional modules to expand the basic, starting functionality.
+The cart provides lots of great tools out of the box, whereas Shopify requires the installation of additional modules to expand the basic, starting functionality.

 Platform’s marketing and SEO tools are worth attention.
 Title tags, descriptions and keywords to each product, custom URLs, ability to modify robot.txt, make your own 301 redirects and much much more - are all at your disposal.